ktmeaton/NCBImeta/schema/README_schema.md

     </Bioproj>
     </RS_BioProjects>

-Retrieves accession number "PRJNA31257" and stores it under "GenbankBioprojectAccession".
+Retrieves accession number "PRJNA31257" and stores it under "AssemblyGenbankBioprojectAccession".
 The value in this case, is a list of 2 elements:

     ["GB_BioProjects","BioprojectAccn"]